abrarahmed236/chroot-notes/README.md

 (xenial)user@hostname:~$
 ```

-This is similar to the simpliest `schroot -c` command mentioned earlier.
-You may append command to be executed or specify `-u root` for root privileges.
+This is similar to the `schroot -c` command mentioned earlier.
+You may append command to be executed with `--` or specify `-u root` for root privileges. `schroot -r -c [session-name] -u root -- [command to append]`

 ### End a Schroot Session